Wednesday, 24 July 2024

 Gopal Krishna Agarwal is the National spokesperson of the Bharatiya Janata Party on economic affairs.

-Saturday 6 July 2024
+Saturday, 6 July 2024

-How India can leverage its cultural riches to stimulate its economy
+How India Can Leverage its cultural riches to stimulate its economy

 There is a close inter-relationship between the culture and the economy.
 Our economy was an important factor for our glorious civilization and cultural heritage.
-The reverse also held true - our cultural content contributed to our Strong economy.
-If India has to assume a global leadership position again, it has to be an economic power first.
-We can use our cultural wealth to catalyze India's economy.
+The reverse also held true - our cultural content contributed to our strong economy.
+If India has to assume

-The government is an important driver of any initiative.
-Therefore Cultural Economic Governance assumes great importance at the stage of policy formulation and its implementation.
-The cultural sector directly employs about 45 lakh people as artisans, performers, tourism guides, etc. In addition, handicrafts and traditional art industries provide employment to about 60 lakh people.
-Through the introduction of new curriculum and vocational studies in the education system, the government has to work on skilling and capacity building of these stakeholders.
+traditional art industries provide employment to about 60 lakh people.
+Through introduction of new curriculum and vocational studies in the education system, the government has to work on skilling and capacity building of these stakeholders.
 According to a report by the Ministry of Rural Development, only 10% of rural artisans have access to formal training programs.
-It is estimated that capacity-building initiatives in cultural sectors can lead to a 20-30% increase in productivity and revenue for cultural enterprises.
+It is estimated that capacity building initiatives in cultural sectors can lead to a 20-30% increase in productivity and revenue for cultural enterprises.
 A survey conducted by UNESCO found that 70% of traditional artisans feel their skills are not aligned with current market demand.

-Establishing social and economic linkages for performing arts can propel growth in all art forms, contributing to huge employment and revenue generation.
+Establishing social and economic linkages for performing arts can propel growth in all art forms, contributing to huge employment and

+revenue generation.
 The Indian film industry alone contributes around Rs 180,000 crore annually to the economy but its global potential is still unexploited.
 Yoga in the USA has become a 15 billion USD business annually.
 Is there a way to ensure that the economic benefits of the wider acceptance of Yoga flows to India?
 All these and other important sectors have to be extensively worked on.

 Prime Minister Modi is working on realizing this vision further by setting up Tamil Cultural Centers across the globe and showcasing India's diverse and vibrant cultural heritage to the world leaders through the G20 platform.
 India has 42 UNESCO World Heritage Sites as of now.
-A total of 46 new projects have been sanctioned and 27 new pilgrimage sites have been identified across India for the development of infrastructure and tourist amenities for enriching the religious tourism experience under the PRASHAD scheme of the Central government.
+A total of 46 new projects have been sanctioned and 27 new pilgrimage sites have been identified across India for development of infrastructure and tourist amenities for enriching the religious tourism experience under the PRASHAD scheme of the Central government.
 Spiritual and religious tourism in India commands a significant portion of the travel and tourism sector, holding a 30% market share and accounting for 60% of the domestic tourism market.

-Friday 5 July 2024
+Friday, 5 July 2024

 India must use its cultural wealth to be global economic power